ummadiviany/pds_assignment1/README.md

     2. The student report should be generated in the following format:
         * Name : <student_name>
         * Roll Number : <student_roll_number>
+        * Status : <student_result_status>
         * GPA : <student_grade_point_average>
-    3. You can assume that the student name and roll number are strings and the GPA is a floating point number.
+    3. You can assume that the student name roll number and status are strings, and the GPA is a floating point number.
     4. GPA is calculated as the sum of the grades divided by the number of subjects.
     5. Conditions:
        1. Passing grade for each subject is  greater than 5.